minosh00/Tea-Blister-Bligh-Identify-and-Analyis-the-Treatment-/README.md

 ## License
-This project is licensed under the .........?
-License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the BSL-1.0 license License - see the [LICENSE.md](LICENSE.md) file for details.